Baked Ham with Cherry Sauce

 - 1 teaspoon almond extract

-- Place ham in a roasting pan.
-Score surface of ham with shallow diagonal cuts, making diamond shapes.
-Combine the brown sugar, syrup and mustard; rub over ham and press into cuts.
+- Preheat oven to 325°.
+Place ham on a rack in a roasting pan.
+Using a sharp knife, score surface of ham with 1/4-in.-deep cuts in a diamond pattern.
+Mix brown sugar, syrup and mustard; rub over ham and press into cuts.
+Bake, covered, until a thermometer reads 140°, 1-3/4 to 2 hours.

-- For cherry sauce, in a small saucepan, combine the sugar, cornstarch and water until smooth.
-Add cherries.
-Bring to a boil; cook and stir for 2 minutes or until thickened.
-Remove from the heat; stir in lemon juice and extract.
-Serve with ham.
-Yield: 8-10 servings.
+- In a small saucepan, mix cornstarch, sugar and water until smooth.
+Add cherries; bring to a boil.
+Cook and stir until thickened, 1-2 minutes.
+Remove from heat; stir in lemon juice and almond extract.
+Serve warm with ham.

 I made this for Easter for something different.
 In the past, my mom's cooked the traditional ham with pineapple and marachino cherries.
 This was fantastic!
 Even while I was carving it, I couldn't keep the family from grabbing pieces and chowing down.
 Then, adding the cherry sauce just topped it all off.
 So delecious!
 I was told by my mom that she is never cooking a ham again!